shoaib9927/timetable/README.md

-Interactive Weekly Timetable
+# Interactive Weekly Timetable

-A clean, responsive, and interactive weekly schedule built with HTML, Tailwind CSS, and JavaScript.
+A responsive and interactive weekly timetable built with HTML, Tailwind CSS, and JavaScript.

-Features
+## Features

-Displays a weekly timetable with days and time slots (Morning, Afternoon, Evening).
+- Displays schedules by day and time (Morning, Afternoon, Evening).

-Clickable tags for each class or person to view detailed scheduled times.

-Modal popup for viewing full schedule details.
+- Clickable tags open a modal showing detailed schedule info.

-Responsive design that adapts gracefully to mobile and desktop screens.
+- Responsive design for desktop and mobile.

-Styled with Tailwind CSS and custom fonts for a modern look.

-Getting Started
+- Clean, modern styling using Tailwind CSS.

+## Usage

-Clone the repository or download the files.
+1. Clone or download the repo.

-Open index.html in your browser.
+2. Open `index.html` in a web browser.

-Click any class or name tag to see its full schedule.
+3. Click any class or name tag to view its full schedule.

-File Structure
+## File Structure

-index.html — Main HTML structure and layout.
+- `index.html` — Main HTML page.

-styles.css — Custom styles and Tailwind CSS integration.
+- `styles.css` — Custom styles and Tailwind CSS.

-script.js — JavaScript logic for rendering timetable and modal interactions.
+- `script.js` — Timetable rendering and modal logic.

-Technologies Used
-HTML5

-CSS3 (Tailwind CSS)

-JavaScript (Vanilla JS)
+## License

+MIT License

+---

+*Created by [Your Name]*